Last Updated on August 20, 2021 by Christina

 Be prepared with some numbers.
 If you plan to buy an RV at an RV show, know how much you want to spend and stick to your budget.
 Likewise, if you’re considering RV financing options, know where your credit stands before you walk through the door.
 This can help you get a great rate on a new camper or RV.

 Also, bring supplies.
 Don’t rely on your memory.
 All those models and features will start to blur together once you’ve walked through a dozen or more RVs.
-Bring along a notebook, iPad or other device to help you keep track of prices, items and salespeople’s names.
+Bring along a notebook or use your smartphone to help you keep track of prices, items and salespeople’s names.
 Have a pen or two on hand to fill out contest entries.
 In addition, you’ll want to bring along a large tote for all the promotional items, flyers and samples you’ll collect at the event.

 While you’re there, boost your knowledge.
 Shows are an ideal time to learn from other campers.
-Many shows include a seminar stage that feature engaging speakers sharing their best tips and tricks and on-the-road experiences.
+Many shows include a seminar stage where engaging speakers share their best tips, tricks, and on-the-road experiences.
 Others have demonstration areas where you watch as camping recipes are prepared or new products rolled out.

 Bring the family.
 In addition to the vendor booths, most RV and camper shows include several entertainment options.
 Let the kids get in on the fun.
 After all, they are excited about going camping, too!
 Family zones are designed to be fun for kids of all ages with arts and crafts projects, games, face painting and even interactive activities like a rock wall.